SXNPYN/CoBreeder_for_GhostWolves/README.md

   - Threshold for the scaled pairwise relatedness permitted in a pairing.
 0 by default.
 - `exclude_disallow`
   - Exclude individuals or specify disallowed pairings with "EX", or skip this step with "ALL".
-  - This is explained in more detail in the "Excluded Individuals & Disallowed Pairings" section
+  - This is explained in more detail in the "Excluded Individuals & Disallowed Pairings" section.
 - `prio_calc_threshold`
+  - Threshold for priority calculations representing the number of individuals that can fall into the priority set.
+  - This number must be a positive integer.
-  - Threshold for priority calculation between 0 and 100.0 to disable and use manual priority assignments only.
+  - Specify 0 to disable dynamic priority calculations and use manual priority assignments only.
+  - E.g. 4 will enable priority calculations and select the top 4 scoring individuals for the priority set.
+  - This is explained in more detail in the "Priority Calculations" section.

 EXAMPLE 1: